CloakerSmoker/Relax-Language/docs/docs/full-syntax.md

 Expressions follow many formats, examples:
 ```
 A := B + C
-(2 - E) / 2.5
+(2 - E) / 2
 9999 + *(G) % H
 ```

 * Any unquoted text inside an expression is treated as a variable.
 * Quoted text is treated as an `i8*` typed value.
 * Numbers are treated as the smallest possible type to hold them (ex: `58` would be an `i8`, `9999` would be an `i16`)
-* Operands of any given operator must be a someone-similar type (ex: `2.6 * SomePointer` is invalid).
-* Operators are evaluated according to precedence and associativity, which is defined in `Constants.ahk`.
+* Operators are evaluated according to precedence and associativity, which is defined in `Parser.rlx`.
 * Some operators may not be implemented for a given type
 * Some expressions may be used as booleans inside of [for loops](#for) or [if statements](#if).
 This is done by checking if the expressions results in `0` or not.